streamingfast/substreams/docs/new/how-to-guides/solana.md

-In this guide, you'll learn how to initialize an Solana-based Substreams project.
+In this guide, you'll learn how to initialize a Solana-based Substreams project.
 You’ll learn how to set up a simple project to extract raw data or filter Solana transactions based on Program IDs and Account IDs.

 ## Prerequisites